darrenhaken/darrenhaken.github.io/_drafts/2015-01-19-kaizen in the trenches.md

 [More information on Kanban](https://www.google.com)

 ### Measuring is key
-To understand the impact to change, we need to measure and validate our successes and failures.
+To understand the impact our changes make we need to measure, validating our successes and failures.
-Remember failures are also another opportunity and learn with our next experiment!
+Remember failures are also another opportunity to learn for our next experiment!
+Before starting your Kaizen journey I'd recommend initially gathering measurements which this will act as your baseline.
+Like any experiment we need a baseline to understand what difference you've made and validate if your hypothesis was correct.

+Lets focus on one way we might measure how quickly we deliver and the improvements we could try to make to improve it.

+###Cycle Time
-I'll focus here on the goal of delivering faster which in Kanban is usually tracked using lead time (also known as cycle time) of a feature.
+In Kanban delivering faster which in Kanban is usually tracked using lead time (also known as cycle time) of a feature.

 [Find more information on lead time](http://www.thoughtworks.com/insights/blog/feeling-slow-use-lead-time-find-out-why)

 ###Final Thoughts
+Note: Fill this in
 Embrace Kaizen and tell me in the comments below some of the breakthroughs you've had by trying it.
 In future posts I'll cover some of the experiments I've observed.